 Note: PANSS, Positive and Negative Syndrome Scale; ITAQ, Insight and Treatment Attitudes Questionnaire; SAI-E, Schedule for the Assessment of Insight, Expanded version; SUMD, Scale to Assess Unawareness of Mental Disorder; BIS, Birchwood Insight Scale; BCIS, Beck Cognitive Insight Schedule.
 All instruments are intended to rate clinical insight, except for the BCIS which is intended to measure cognitive insight.
-For a more in-depth description, see the review by Lincoln and colleagues.

-and past symptoms.
-The SUMD prompted a comprehensive assessment of insight, but its length makes it impractical for everyday clinical use.
-Finally, research has recently seen the formulation of cognitive insight, which is assessed by the Beck Cognitive Insight Scale.
-Cognitive insight essentially refers to flexibility in thinking, which is deemed to constitute the basis of clinical insight.
-The lack of cognitive insight implies the inability to put experiences into perspective, overconfidence in judgments, and the inability to correct cognitive distortions with the help of others.
-Several of these scales have been translated for use in non-English-speaking populations, although precise instructions on how to deal with cultural factors are lacking.
+For a more in-depth description, see the review by Lincoln and colleagues.18 insight, but its length makes it impractical for everyday clinical use.33 Finally, research has recently seen the formulation of cognitive insight, which is assessed by the Beck Cognitive Insight Scale.34 Cognitive insight essentially refers to flexibility in thinking, which is deemed to constitute the basis of clinical insight.
+The lack of cognitive insight implies the inability to put experiences into perspective, overconfidence in judgments, and the inability to correct cognitive distortions with the help of others.35 Several of these scales have been translated for use in non-English-speaking populations, although precise instructions on how to deal with cultural factors are lacking.3